30 New Korean Dramas To Watch In 2021

 See also: The Best True Crime Documentaries To Watch On Netflix

-Another household name making a comeback is Song Joong-ki in Vincenzo, playing the role of Park Ju-hyeong who at the age of eight is adopted and sent off to Italy and takes on the name, Vincenzo Casano.
-As an adult, he becomes a lawyer for the mafia and a consigliere.
-But as friction among the mafia starts to run rifle and he flees to South Korea, only to fall in love with a lawyer, Hong Cha-young (Jun Yeo-bin).
+Another household name making a comeback is Song Joong-ki in Vincenzo, playing the role of Vincenzo Cassano, who at the age of eight is adopted and sent off to Italy.
+As an adult, he becomes a consigliere.
+But as friction among the mafia starts to run rifle and he flees to South Korea, only to cross paths with a lawyer, Hong Cha-young (Jeon Yeo-bin).
+The two end up helping each other bring down an evil corporation and protect the tenants living in Geumga Plaza.

 Other members of the cast include 2PM's Ok Taecyeon and Yang Kyung-won, who you would recognise from Crash Landing On You.
 Vincenzo will also be airing on Netflix.